prometheus/prometheus/discovery/README.md

 use across multiple organizations.
 It should allow discovering of machines and/or services running somewhere.
 When exactly an SD is popular enough to justify being added to Prometheus natively is an open question.

+Note: As part of lifting the past moratorium on new SD implementations it was agreed that, in addition to the existing requirements, new service discovery implementations will be required to have a committed maintainer with push access (i.e., on -team).

 It should not be a brand new SD mechanism, or a variant of an established mechanism.
 We want to integrate Prometheus with the SD that's already there in